Australia So Much to See

 tn_chamelaucium_ciliatum_dscf2267c.jpg

-Low growing shrub with five petalled flowers in shades of white, to pink
+Low growing shrub with five petalled flowers in shades of white and pink.

-Albany, Great Southern Region, Western Australia and occurs along the coast from Albany to the Esperance area, as well as through the Great Southern, Wheatbelt and parts of the Goldfields regions
+The white flowering form (at right) seen at Albany in the Great Southern Region was flowering in Autumn.
+This species can flower at any time of the year and can be found along the coast from Albany to the Esperance area, as well as through the Great Southern, Wheatbelt and parts of the Goldfields regions.

 341xchorizema_cordatum_leaf_img_5186.jpg 341xchorizema_cordatum_img_5184.jpg